TUE-EE-ES/modular-flow-shop-scheduler/README.md

 To run the experiments you need to pass the `SLURM_ARRAY_TASK_ID` and `SLURM_ARRAY_TASK_MAX` as environment variables.
 You don't need SLURM to use them, they are simply read by the python script. `SLURM_ARRAY_TASK_ID` starts at 1 and ends at `SLURM_ARRAY_TASK_MAX`.
 You also need to mount the `/app/data/run/` directory.

-There are two types of experiments, the _generic_ and the _computational_ experiments.
-The generic are run with a time limit of 600 seconds and the computational both with 600 and 3600 seconds for the MAS and only 3600 seconds for the CP.
+There are three types of experiments, the _generic_, the _computational_ and the _reusing schedulers_ experiments.
+The generic are run with a time limit of 600 seconds, the computational both with 600 and 3600 seconds for the MAS and only 3600 seconds for the CP and the reusing with a time limit of 3600 seconds.

 #### Generic experiments